-Formal arrangements were put in place between SPC and MLSNRECC to implement the project, and financial arrangements were approved by the PASAP Management Committee through an MOU between DIICCSRTE and SPC.
+Formal arrangements were put in place between SPC and MLSNRECC to implement the project, and financial arrangements were approved by the PASAP Management Committee through an MOU between the Australian Government and SPC.
 SPC facilitated payment of the PMU positions and managed the project budget.
-SPC, through the PMU, maintained records and accounts relating to the project, including disbursements.
+SPC, through PMU, maintained records and accounts relating to the project, including disbursements.
 Financial reports were provided to the PASAP Management Committee via the PASAP Manager, and final acquittal was completed within three months of the end of the project.
 All financial accounts and statements were expressed in Australian dollars as a requirement of the MOU.
-An audit of the project finances is to be conducted in August/September 2013.
+An audit of the project finances was completed in September 2013 and is submitted with this report.